maxchuquimia/xcgrapher/README.md

 You could also pass `--apple` to include native frameworks in the graph.
 See `xcgrapher --help` for more options.

 ### Installation
-⚠️ `brew install xcgrapher` is currently not working, please `make install` for now instead~

 ```sh
 brew tap maxchuquimia/scripts
 brew install xcgrapher
 gem install xcodeproj # If you use Cocoapods you probably don't need to do this
 ```

-Or, just clone the project and `make install`. **Note that whilst the project does compile and tests pass in Xcode, it cannot be run directly as some environment variables are missing.** I recommend simply running `make install` when adding new features to this repo.
+Or, just clone the project and `make install`.

 ## Custom Graphs
 What if (for example) your team has it's own property wrappers for dependency injection?
 You can graph it's usage that too!